johnfriz/rabbitmq-nodejs-tutorials/two/README.md

     sudo docker run -it --rm -v "$(pwd)":/usr/src/myapp -w /usr/src/myapp --link rabbitmq:rabbitmq node:0.10.31 npm run-script send

 The producer process will exit as soon as it has put a message on the queue.
+Re run the producer multiple times to see the tasks being distributed in a round robin fashion between the two consumers